nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ---

-After all this, by going into the aks-terraform directory, initialise and apply the terraform configuratio using:
+After all this, by going into the 'aks-terraform' directory, initialise and apply the terraform configuration files using:

 ```bash
    terraform init
    terrafom apply
 ```

-then putting the terraform and state files into my .gitignore to not leak sensitive information:
+then putting the created terraform and terraform state files into .gitignore to not leak sensitive information:

 ```bash
    # Ignore Terraform files in aks-terraform directory